-The SENCO is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs and Education, Health and Care Plan.
+The SENCO is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with special educational needs and those with Education, Health and Care Plans.

 The Headteacher informs the Governing Body of how the funding allocated to support special educational needs has been employed.